TRAVELING WITHIN THE CENTER OF ROME

 Those instead who prefer using public transport will find the Roma San Pietro train station right outside the Holiday Home SPQR door, and will be able to choose between bus no. 64 (which crosses the city centre on its way to Termini Station), and a train that in just two stops offers connections to the Subway and Bus city networks, reaching the city centre with a single ticket (named BIT, costing 1,50€ and valid for 100 minutes on the city stretches of all regional trains, busses and subways).

 Regional trains FL3 and FL5 stop very frequently at the Roma San Pietro train station, which is literally downstairs.
 These trains lead to other city stations (Trastevere in just one stop, Ostiense in two, Termini and Tiburtina in four) from where you will be connected to the local transport network (subway, busses, trams), with the national train network and with the bus shuttles to both airports.
-If you only use the regional trains, you may purchase the tickets online at 1,00€ each on this website http://www.trenitalia.com/tcom-en, keeping in mind that train tickets are not valid on the subway/tram/bus network.
+If you only use the regional trains, you may purchase the tickets online at 1,00€ each on the National Railways website HERE or on The Trainline’s website HERE, keeping in mind that train tickets are not valid on the subway/tram/bus network.

 To see a detailed map of these regional trains CLICK HERE!